 While medication can certainly be a part of your pain management strategy for chronic pain, non-pharmacological techniques can also help you gain control of your chronic pain.
 Of course, you can also apply non-pharmacological strategies for the management of your acute pain problems.

-One way to manage musculoskeletal pain without drugs is by applying heat and cold.
+One way to manage musculoskeletal pain without drugs is by applying heat and cold and CBD oil for pain.
 Moist heat, such as from a hot bath, a warm, wet towel or a hot water bottle is most effective, although a heating pad can also help.
 You can either apply heat or cold to the painful area, or alternate between the two for 15 minutes.
 Keep a towel between your skin and the source of heat or cold.